WalletScrutiny/WalletScrutinyCom/_android/co.bacoor.keyring.md

 ## Verdict

-This wallet is **self-custodial.** However, with no link to a Github account or mention of any source code, we assume this project is **closed-source.** We also searched the appID 'co.bacoor.keyring' on Github in case there was something we had missed.
+This wallet is **self-custodial.** With no link to a Github account or mention of any source code, we assume this project is **closed-source.** We also searched the appID 'co.bacoor.keyring' on Github in case there was something we had missed.
 [We found nothing of relevance.](https://github.com/search?q=co.bacoor.keyring&type=code)